ammulder/FamilyCoding/alexa-jokes/dad/lambda/README.md

 # Setup

 ## Local Machine Setup
-1. Run Terminal for many of the rest of these commands
+1. To run Terminal, which you'll need for many of the rest of these commands:
     1. Hit Command-Space and start typing `Terminal` and click `Terminal` when you see it in the list (or you can hit Enter if it's the first entry)
-    1. When it opens a Terminal window, you can type `echo "Hello!"` and then Enter to make sure it's working
+    1. When it opens a Terminal window, you can type `echo "Hello"` and then Enter to make sure it's working
     1. As a side note, one of the original developer operating systems was UNIX.
 One of the original command-line interfaces on UNIX was the Bourne shell.
 (The "shell" is the thing that handles your typed commands in Terminal.)
 When someone later decided to make a better shell than the Bourne shell, they called it the Bourne Again SHell, or BASH.
 Which is why you may see "bash" from time to time in Terminal.
 The most comparable thing on Windows is PowerShell.
-1. Set up the source control tool Git:
+1. To set up the source control tool Git:
     1. Run `git` from Terminal -- if it prompts to install the developer tools, then do it
     1. Run `git config --global user.name "John Doe"` but with your real name instead of John Doe
     1. Run `git config --global user.email johndoe@example.com` but with your real e-mail instead of that example one.
 Make sure you remember whether you use dots in the e-mail address or not.
     1. Run `git config --global core.autocrlf input` to configure line endings (Windows and Mac/Linux use different characters to indicate the end of a line)
-    1. Run `git config --global core.editor "emacs"` (You will curse me now, but thank me later.
-At least half of that statement is true.)
+    1. Run `git config --global core.editor "emacs"` (You may find the commands for Emacs to be obscure now, but you'll thank me later.  *At least half of that statement is true.*)
-1. Set up a source control account on GitHub (the cloud side of Git that we'll use)
+1. To set up a source control account on GitHub (the cloud side of Git that we'll use):
     1. Go to GitHub.com in your browser
     1. On the front page on the right side, you can create an account.
 Put in a username that's not too arrogant or offensive (it is going to be public), the EXACT SAME e-mail address you set for Git above, and a good-quality password, then hit `Sign up for GitHub`
     1. I don't want to sign up for a fake account just to see the rest of this process, so I'll document it when the first one of you goes through it.
-1. Install the code editor Visual Studio Code:
+1. To install the code editor Visual Studio Code:
     1. Google for VSCode
     1. Click the `Download for Mac` button
     1. Double-click the file it downloaded (you can use Finder and look in the `Downloads` directory on the left).
 It should open a new Finder window
     1. Move the app that it created to the `Applications` directory (you will need to enter an administrator password)
     1. Hit Command-Space and start typing `Visual` and click `Visual Studio Code` when you see it in the list (or you can hit Enter if it's the first entry)
         * If it asks whether you want to open it because it was downloaded from the Internet, hit `Open`
-1. Install NVM to download and manage your versions of Node to run JavaScript apps on your machine
+1. To install NVM to download and manage your versions of Node to run JavaScript apps on your machine:
     1. If Terminal is running but isn't showing, hold down `Command` and hit `Tab` (keep holding Command the whole time).
 It will show icons for every app you have open.
 Each time you hit `Tab` the highlight will move over to the next app in the list.
 When it's on Terminal, let go of the keys and Terminal should pop to the front.
     1. Run `ls ~/.bash*` from Terminal.
 If you don't see `.bash_profile` or `.bashrc` then run `touch .bash_profile` from Terminal
     1. Google for NVM